ZhenHuangLab/MemXTerminator/wiki/docs/tutorials/faq.md

 **A:** When I was developing the software, it turned out that the subtraction would be much faster using CUDA, so I chose to put most of the computational work on the GPUs.
 (Maybe it's a good idea to develop another CPU version of this software.)
 But for now, I don't think a CPU cluster will work.
 More CPUs just mean that more jobs will run in parallel and it takes more GPU memory.
 So I think more GPU memory would be better to accelerate this process because you can execute more jobs in the meantime.

+2) **Q:** Memory leakage problems like:

+> BrokenPipeError: [Errno 32] Broken pipe
+>
+> multiprocessing/resource_tracker.py:216: UserWarning: resource_tracker: There appear to be 6 leaked semaphore objects to clean up at shutdown warnings.warn('resource_tracker: There appear to be %d '

+**A:** This problem was probably due to memory leakage.
+You can try to use less cpus and smaller batch size.
+I’ve optimized the software so it should manage the GPU memory more properly.
+Please note that when you kill the process manually, it is possible that the BrokenPipeError may come up again but I think you can just skip that.

 ## Speed and Time

 1) **Q:** How can I know the estimated time for the membrane subtraction, just like particle subtraction process in Relion?